FoxUSA/OpenNote-CLI/README.md

 ### I don't like _______ please fix it!
 This code is Open Source Software (OSS).
 You are welcome to take the code and fork it.

+### Fun use cases?
+- As a text editor, akin to notepad, in your browser!
+- Use with Git to allow history.
+Just do a `git init` in the same folder and marvel at the `.git` and `.opennote` support folders.